digital-craftsman-de/cqs-routing/docs/handler-wrapper.md

 With our example we create and acquire a lock depending on the user id.
 So we prevent that a user is able to create multiple news articles at the same time.

-The priority of `prepare` is very high and the priority of `finally` is very low.
-This way we can make sure that the lock is created before a doctrine transation is created and released after the transaction is commited or rolled back.
+The priority of `prepare` is very high and the priority of `then` is very low.
+This way we can make sure that the lock is created before a doctrine transaction is created and released after the transaction is committed or rolled back.
 So we know that those handler wrappers don't interfere with each other.

 ```php
 <?php